codeforkjeff/conciliator/README.md

 queries the Virtual International Authority File (VIAF) public API.

-The purpose of this module is to enable anyone to host their service.
+The purpose of this module is to enable anyone to host their own service.

 Features
 --------